apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the status of the configuration template.
-When set to CCAvailablePhase, the ConfigConstraint can be referenced by ClusterDefinition or ClusterVersion.</p>
+<p>phase is status of configuration template, when set to CCAvailablePhase, it can be referenced by ClusterDefinition or ClusterVersion.</p>
 </td>
 </tr>
 <tr>